Random Schrodinger operators on long boxes, noise explosion and the GOE: Description of the model and notation

 { \bf Chaoticity.} For the noise explosion phenomenon to work, we need to consider conjugation by special angles.
 Consider points (angles) $\mathcal X=\{x_1,\ldots, x_m\}$ on the unit circle $\mathbb R/2\pi$.
 We will be interested in the set

 where the indices run through 1,\dots, $m$ and the operations are meant mod $2\pi$.
 The {\bf chaoticity} of $\mathcal X$ is defined as the distance of the set $\mathcal A$ from 0

-We call the $x_i$ {\bf chaotic} if they have nonzero chaoticity.
+We call the $\mathcal X$ {\bf chaotic} if it has nonzero chaoticity.

-In particular, if the $\mathcal X$ are chaotic then then the $x_i$'s are distinct.
-Moreover, if $x_i$'s are linearly independent over the integers then they are chaotic.
+In particular, if the $\mathcal X$ is chaotic then then the $x_i$'s are distinct.
+Moreover, if the $x_i$'s are linearly independent over the integers then they are chaotic.
 A condition very similar to chaoticity appears as the main assumption in \cite{HSB}.

 The \textbf{noise explosion} described in the introduction will rely on the following quantities.
 Let $G=OD{O^{-1}}$ be the diagonalization of $G$, so that $O$ is orthogonal and $D$ is diagonal.
 Let $O_i=O_{i,\cdot}$ denote the $i$th row of $O$.
 Let $|O_i|^2$ denote the vector formed by the squares of the entries of $O_i$.